 The Board has fixed April 29, 2002 as the record date for the determination of the holders of capital stock of the Company entitled to notice of and to vote at the Annual Meeting.
-As of April 10, 2002, there were 3,444,961 shares of Series A Convertible Preferred Stock outstanding, 67,985,950 shares of Common Stock outstanding and 1,110,350 shares of Limited Vote Common Stock outstanding.
+As of April 10, 2002, the most recent date for which the Company has provided information regarding the number of outstanding shares of capital stock of the Company, there were 3,444,961 shares of Series A Convertible Preferred Stock outstanding, 67,985,950 shares of Common Stock outstanding and 1,110,350 shares of Limited Vote Common Stock outstanding.
 As described below under "BACKGROUND OF AQUILA'S INTEREST IN THE COMPANY AND REASONS FOR THE SOLICITATION-Board Actions to Entrench Management", on March 14, 2002 the Company announced that eight million shares of Common Stock were being issued to the SECT by the Company in exchange for \$70.14 in cash and a note in the approximate principal amount of \$132 million.